Morgan-Leblanc/ReactNative_TrackerGPSWithMONGO/README.md

 The application is ready to be used

-PS: T
+PS:

-he file_mocklocation simulates the movement of a user.
+The file_mocklocation simulates the movement of a user.

 If you want to test the application yourself commented on the import in "TrackCreateScreen".